 Even those who plan on bringing a discrimination lawsuit against their employer must file a complaint with the California Department of Fair Employment and Housing.
 In their complaint, they can request an immediate “right to sue” notice if they wish to go to court.

 If you were the victim of discrimination in the workplace and you want to sue the company, an Irvine employment law attorney can guide you through every stage of the claims process.
-Turn to the Law Offices of Joel W. Baruch, P.C. to discuss your case and determine the most strategic way to proceed.
+Turn to the Law Office of Joel W. Baruch, P.C. to discuss your case and determine the most strategic way to proceed.

 Call 949-864-9662 to schedule a consultation.
 If you want to learn more about employment law in California, visit USAttorneys.com.